jasonraimondi/ts-oauth2-server/README.md

 ```

 ### Authorization Code Grant with PKCE

+A temporary code that the client will exchange for an access token.
+The user authorizes the application, they are redirected back to the application with a temporary code in the URL.
+The application exchanges that code for the access token.

 If the client is unable to keep a secret, the client secret should be undefined and **should not** be used during the authorization_code flow.